wmortada/civicrm-buildkit-docker/README-wmortada.md

 Rather than installing PHP and composer locally, this can be done using Docker images as follows:

-* `cd publish`
+1. `cd publish`
-* `docker run --rm --interactive --tty --volume $PWD:/app composer install`
+1. `docker run -it --rm -v "$PWD":/app composer install`
-* `docker run -it --rm --name publish-script -v "$PWD":/usr/src/myapp -w /usr/src/myapp php:7.2-cli php publish.php`
+1. `docker run -it --rm -v "$PWD":/usr/src/myapp -w /usr/src/myapp php:latest php publish.php`